deephaven/deephaven-core/demo/web/src/main/notebooks/A. Real-time table ops/A4 Group and aggregate .md

 combo_counts_avg = daily_data.aggBy(combo_count_avg_agg, "Boolean", "Character")
 ```

-Just like the grouped data, these aggregations update in real-time.
+Just like the grouped data, these aggregations update in real time.
 You don't need to recompute any of the averages or counts, Deephaven natively supports these real-time updates.